-The Tower Hamlets ESF Community Employment Programme will address the root causes of poverty which create barriers to work, so more people move closer to or into employment.
+The Enfield ESF Community Grants Programme will address the root causes of poverty and barriers to work, so more people move closer to or into employment.

-The Community Employment Programme will be embedded and delivered at the heart of the community by voluntary and community sector (VCS) organisations that have access to and are best positioned to meet the needs of local residents in partnership with the London Borough of Tower Hamlets.
+The Community Grants Programme will be embedded and delivered at the heart of the community by voluntary and community sector (VCS) organisations that have access to and are best positioned to meet the needs of local residents in partnership with the London Borough of Enfield.

-The programme aims to fund projects which promote the employability of excluded individuals in the community.
+The programme aims to fund projects which promote the employability of excluded members of our community.
 Projects should equip individuals with the personal and occupational skills they need to access and compete effectively in the labour market.

-The London Councils ESF Community Employment Programme will work under ESF Priority 1.4, to support people furthest away from the labour market, with awards:
+The London Councils ESF Community Employment Programme will work through ESF Priority 1.4 to support people furthest away from the labour market through:

-- of small grants of £20,000 - given to small non-governmental or VCS organisations in Tower Hamlets (eligibility criteria apply) - for projects which help long-term unemployed and economically inactive people move into or closer to the labour market in line with the Tower Hamlets Employment Strategy - for projects that will run for a maximum of nine months of delivery, with a further three months to close the project - for projects that contribute to the 2014-20 London European Structural & Investment Funds (ESIF) Strategy for London.
+- awards of small grants (£20,000) - given to small non-governmental or VCS organisations in Enfield (eligibility criteria apply) - for projects which help long-term unemployed and economically inactive people move into or closer to the labour market (in line with the Enfield Councils Employment and Skills Strategy).